agilepro/software-craftsmanship/docs/Design/Usability/part01-flavor.md

 ---
 id: usability-is-flavor
-title: The Flavor of a Meal
+title: Usability is Like Flavor
 tags:
 - design
 - usability